google/lullaby/g3doc/introduction.md

 Lullaby's [Systems](#systems) often require access to a common set of functionality in order to work with each other.
-This functionality, along with the ECS implementation, represent the "base" of the Lullaby Engine.
+This functionality, along with the ECS implementation, represents the "base" of the Lullaby Engine.
 It is important for users of Lullaby to have a good understanding these libraries.

 More information about these base libraries can be found [here](base-tech.md).